 Awarding Body

-This HND is awarded by and delivered in partnership with the University of Portsmouth.
+This HND is delivered in partnership with and awarded by the University of Portsmouth.

 This course is endorsed by the South Coast Institute of Technology and represents a pathway to further progression towards higher level qualifications.